yogeshmishra/Event_Aggregator/README.md

 # Event_Aggregator
-Aggregating the Events on spatial and temporal Basis
+Aggregating the Events on spatial and temporal basis